The Legendary Drum Sound

-The VProm was originally based on THE killer drum machine in town back in the 80's, this drum computer was also the first to include real drum samples back in the days!
+The VProm was originally based on THE killer drum machine in town back in the early 80s, this expensive drum computer was also the first to include real drum samples back in the days!

-Early sample based drum machines used samples of acoustic drum sounds recorded on the fly with some basic hardware.
-The way they were recorded without any kind of anti aliasing makes them cut better in a mix than anything available at the time, they sounded so great that they become an alternative to the analog drum sounds of the 80's drum machines..
-To this day the unique sound of the very first machine is highly regarded and only using samples of the output cannot reproduce the wide range of sounds this machine can produce.
-The DAC in use in here and the whole circuitry stands next to the samples characters in that unique sounding team.
-It is an historical piece of gear that has a place in the sound of the 80's era.
-Only around 500 of these things are out there so don't count on finding a working one easily or for cheap.
-It has been used by major acts like: Prince, Phil Collins, Thompson Twins, Stevie Wonder, Gary Numan, Depeche Mode, The Human League, Jean-Michel Jarre, Vangelis, John Carpenter, Todd Rundgren,The Art of Noise...
+Early sample based drum machines used samples of acoustic drum sounds recorded on the fly through some basic hardware.
+The way they were recorded without any kind of anti-aliasing makes them cut better in a mix than anything available at the time, they sounded so great that they became an alternative to the analog drum sounds of that era.
+To this day, the unique sound of this vintage machine is highly regarded because only using samples of the analog output is not enough to reproduce the wide range of sound and character of this beast.
+One DAC(converter)and clock per voice and yummy filters!
+Yes it is a historical piece of gear that take a huge place in the 80s sound picture.
+Only around 500 of these things are out there so don't count on finding a working one easily and forget for cheap.
+It has been used by major acts like Prince, Phil Collins, Thompson Twins, Stevie Wonder, Gary Numan, Depeche Mode, The Human League, Jean-Michel Jarre, Vangelis, John Carpenter, Todd Rundgren,The Art of Noise...
 The Machine was made by a musician for musicians and I tried to stick to that standard :) So as there were no accurate VST for that legend out there...
 I had to make the VProm!

 THANKS FOR YOUR SUPPORT!
 IT MAKES THINGS HAPPEN, SUCH AS VProm ON WIN, MAC, x86 AND x64 Platforms!

 I hope you enjoy making funky grooves with VPROM as much as I do!

 MOST OF THESE VIDEOS WERE DONE WITH Version 1.0 BUT NEW VIDS ARE COMING ALONG!